iftikhar69/iftikhar69/README.md

 ### 🌍 About Me

 I’m **Iftikhar Ali**, a **Software Engineering student** at
-🎓 *Karakoram International University (KIU)*,
+🎓 *Karakoram International University (KIU)*
 and a **part-time DevOps Engineer** at *Core Elite Experts*.

-I began my journey in **front-end web development** — where I spent a year building responsive interfaces and learning clean, user-focused design.
+My tech journey started in **frontend development**, where I learned to build user-focused interfaces with JavaScript and React.
-That foundation naturally evolved into an interest in **DevOps** — where I now focus on bridging code and infrastructure through automation.
+But my curiosity about **how systems work behind the scenes** led me to **DevOps** — and it’s been an incredible ride ever since 🚀

-> 💬 “From designing web apps to designing the pipelines that deploy them — it’s been a challenging, exciting learning curve.”
+> 💬 “From designing web apps to automating cloud pipelines — my goal is to build systems that just work.”

 ---